wgtgithub/export-table-schema-to-markdown-sql/README.md

-# export-table-schema-to-markdown-sql
+# usage
-Just export markdown from database
+Just run this query